TitasGailius/laravel-client-factory/README.md

 # Laravel Client Factory

-This package allows you to create custom http clients based on the Laravel HTTP client.
+This package allows you to create custom HTTP clients in Laravel.

 ## Installation